WebReflection/heresy/README.md

 Such list will still pass through the registry, so that local components are still fully valid custom elements, but these won't ever possibly name-clash with anything else, so that it's easier to split complex components in various sub-modules, and define globally only their main container.

+The following example has been rewritten with extra details and is [live on codepen](https://codepen.io/WebReflection/pen/argjeV?editors=0010).

 ```js
 import {define, ref, render, html} from 'heresy';